-Electrical Installation (Electro technical) Advanced Apprenticeship (Buildings & Structures)
+Electrical Installation (Electro technical) Advanced Apprenticeship (Buildings & Structures) - Advanced (Level 3)

 - Develop good working relationships with people

-- Reading building and engineering drawings as well as wiring and circuit diagrams
+- Understand wiring and circuit diagrams

 - Select (within limits) materials and equipment

 - Inspect and test electrical installations

 - Diagnose and rectify faults on a range of circuits and equipment

 As you can see, the job of the electrician is varied and interesting and can offer a challenging career.
 Consequently, the training programme that you will be following as a JTL apprentice has been designed to help you by meeting and delivering training to these standards and expectations.